jmdaweb/NVDARemoteServer/readme.md

 The script takes no arguments.
 Follow the on-screen instructions to complete the process.

-The script will create a 4096 bit RSA private key and a certificate, and combine them in a single server.pem file.
-Once finished, if the server is running, restart it.
+The script will create a secp384r1 ecdsa private key and a certificate, and combine them in a single server.pem file.
+Once finished, it is recomended restarting the server if it's running.

 On Windows, a pre-built OpenSSL version is included in the server directory.
 You can run NVDARemoteCertificate.cmd to create a certificate.